-But the main appeal from a promotional perspective, is the fact you can earn a £1 free bet for each correct pick, even if you do not get them all right.
+But the main appeal from a promotional perspective is the fact you can earn a £1 free bet for each correct pick, even if you do not get them all right.

 You would only need to predict match result markets, not correct scores, and your free bets would be available for seven days.
 Depending on your success, you could earn anywhere between £1 and £7 in free bets at a time, although these would come in several separate, smaller bets.

-Coral’s free-to-play football predictor operates in similar fashion, although you have to answer four questions to play instead of predict match markets.
+Coral’s free-to-play football predictor operates in a similar fashion, although you have to answer four questions to play instead of predict match markets.

 You can win £50 in cash if you answer all four correctly.
 From a free bet perspective, you can win a £2 free bet if you answer three questions right and a £1 free bet if you answer two questions correctly.